nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 - New section "Distribution list" added to the specification
 - Immunizations references renamed to Vaccinations to match PRSB headings
 - Referrer details renamed to Referral Details in all sections to match PRSB headings
-- Following sections updated and checked to match the PRSB headings from spreadsheet DigitalMedsReview.xlsx (Click on the links to see a change comparison)
+- Following sections updated and checked to match the PRSB headings following review (Click on the links to see a change comparison)
 	- [Allergies and Adverse Reactions Section](images/overview/releasenotes/Digital Medicines Allergies and Adverse Reactions Section Example.html)
 	- [Appliances](images/overview/releasenotes/Digital Medicines Attendance Details Section Example.html)
 	- Distribution list (NEW SECTION)